-Instantly, the guys behind WordPress recognized the potential and made WooCommerce part of their family in May 2015.
-Since then, the plugin became a leader in e-commerce with nearly 70 million downloads (to date), powering 28% of all online stores.
+Instantly, the guys behind WordPress recognized the potential and made the WooCommerce part of their family on May 2015.
+Since then, the plugin became one of the leading shopping cart apps with nearly 70 million downloads (to date), powering 28% of all online stores.

 Let’s hit it off with some raw numbers.
 They will make it immediately obvious why this platform is that big of a deal.

 And it’s not just about quantity.
-In the top one million sites, there are 52,458 sites using WooCommerce (or 5.25%).
-Considering this is a highly targeted platform, mostly visited by users with buyer’s intent – 5.25% is actually a huge deal!
+In the top one million sites, there are 61,311 sites using WooCommerce (or 6.13%), which is an increase since last year.
+Considering this is a highly targeted platform, mostly visited by users with buyer’s intent – 6.13% is actually a huge deal!

-2. WooCommerce is used by 4.9% of all the websites.
+2. WooCommerce is used by 7.4% of all websites.

-A year ago, 3.6% of all websites were using the plugin.
+Back in 2018, 5.7% of all websites were using the plugin, and in 2019 just about 4.7%.
 As other WooCommerce statistics also suggest, the WordPress plugin is constantly growing.

 As you can imagine, the number is constantly changing.
-There are nearly 70 million downloads at the time of writing (May 2019).
+There are over 82 million downloads in January 2021.

 Even though WooCommerce is free, the number is still impressive.
 For 70 million businesses to decide to trust the plugin – there’s bound to be something to it.

-According to statistics from Datanyze, WooCommerce is a clear-cut winner.
-The second largest market share goes to Squarespace Online Stores with 16.66%, followed by Shopify with 9.91%.
+According to 2021 statistics from Datanyze, WooCommerce is a clear-cut winner.
+The second-largest market share goes to Squarespace Online Stores with 21.15%, followed by Shopify with 12.69%.